szkrd/springald/docs/config.md

   "logicalAndSeparator": " ",

   // gnome .desktop files' location, can be a string or string[], disable it with null or undefined
+  // only the first "item" will be used for bin duplicate detection
   // examples: `["/usr/share/applications/", "~/.local/share/applications"]`, `[]`, `null`
   "desktopFilesLocation": "/usr/share/applications/",